HittyDeliveries/myappsamples/README.md

-*My App
-This is our app
+This is a sample project